Sumatran green pigeon: Description

 The Sumatran green pigeon is a relatively slender species with a long wedge-shaped tail.
 It has a length of 29.0–34.1 cm in males and 27.7–29.0 cm in females.
 The wing length is 159–170 mm in males and 156–157 mm in females, while tail length is 102–119 mm across both sexes.

 Adult males have a dark green head and body, bright yellow lower belly and undertail-coverts, dark grey tail, and unfeathered patches on the face.
 The forehead is bright olive, the and are dark green, and the neck, upper back, scapular feathers and lesser coverts are dark green, with the neck also having a grey wash.
 The outer greater coverts are blackish, the tertials are dark green, and the primaries and secondaries are black.
 The underside of the wing is dark grey.
 The chin and throat are greenish-yellow, the ear-coverts are bright olive, and the breast is bright olive with a rusty-orange tint.
 The vent and thighs are sulphur-yellow, the latter having dark green streaks on most feathers.

 The undertail is black with a grey band near the tip.
 Shorter undertail-coverts have yellow outerwebs and dark green innerwebs, while the longer ones have yellowish-buff outerwebs and rufous innerwebs.
 The uppertail is dark grey.
 The central tail feathers are long and pointed, with an olive-green tint.
 The outer feathers have a black central band.
 The unfeathered lores and orbital skin are pale green to turquoise.
 The cere and base of the bill are turquoise to apple-green, while the tip is bluish-horn.
 The iris is pale purple to orange and has a blue inner ring, while the feet are pinkish-red.

 Adult females are duller and have no grey on the back of the neck, a fainter orange wash on the breast, yellower undertail-coverts with dark streaks, and no orange markings on the crown or the bend of the wing.
-Juveniles are similar to females, but have paler grey-green edges to the median coverts and tips of the primaries, as well as more rounded tips to the central tail fathers.
+Juveniles are similar to females, but have paler grey-green edges to the median coverts and tips of the primaries, as well as more rounded tips to the central tail feathers.
 Recently fledged birds have paler orbital skin, bills, breasts, and undertail-coverts, as well as rounded central tail feathers.
 The base of the upper is not electric-blue as in adults and the feathers near the base are poorly-formed.